norwegian-geotechnical-institute/course-machine-learning-for-geotechnics-intro/README.md

 The code is developed for use in a machine learning intro course at the Norwegian Geotechnical Institute (NGI): [https://www.ngi.no/](https://www.ngi.no/).
 For more information about geotechnical data and applied machine learning, check out this NGI course: [Introduction to Machine Learning in Geotechnics](https://www.ngi.no/en/events/ngi-code-academy/introduction-to-machine-learning-in-geotechnics-pilot-course/)

 Several Jupyter notebooks exemplify key machine learning concepts using geotechnical data.
-The notebooks are located in the `notebooks/` directory.
+The notebooks are numbered sequentially in the repository root.

 The dataset used in this project is the Oberhollenzer CPT dataset, which is a publicly available dataset containing Cone Penetration Test (CPT) data along with corresponding soil type classifications.
 The dataset is stored in the `data/raw/` directory.